Maryland pharma company buys overdose-reversing Narcan maker

 Narcan is the only approved nasal spray version of naxolone, costing $150 for two doses.
 While public health programs can negotiate lower prices, access and affordability remains an issue.

-Emergent’s Dough White says the company plans to invest in addiction and overdose drugs and work with federal officials to ensure grants to offset costs.
+Emergent’s Doug White says the company plans to invest in addiction and overdose drugs and work with federal officials to ensure grants to offset costs.

 Information from: The Baltimore Sun, http://www.baltimoresun.com

-Note: This article has been corrected to fix the spelling of Doug White’s first name.